Before we begin

 Hey product developers and engineers!
 If you get parts made you've probably run into manufacturing issues.
 Sometimes the part you receive doesn't function like you drew it up in CAD.
 Tackling manufacturing issues can get complicated, so we've built Five Flute to help you keep it all sorted.
 Teams that use Five Flute discover and resolve more issues with their prototypes, delivering better products in less time.
 If you want to tackle manufacturing issues and collaborate with your engineering team more efficiently check out Five Flute today or sign up for a demo!

 Mechanical Engineers and Industrial Designers should have a basic understanding of milling tools used to make the features and parts they design.
-Understanding the different types of tools and their usage allows designers to infer the cost and complexity of their design decisions.
-For now, let's review commonly used tools in a CNC Vertical Milling Center (VMC) along with brief descriptions of how they are used.
-The goal of this post is to better equip design engineers to answer the following questions:
+Understanding the different types of tools and their usage allows designers and engineers to infer the cost and complexity of their design decisions.
+In this article, we're going to review commonly used tools in a CNC Vertical Milling Center (VMC) along with brief descriptions of how they are used.
+The goal is to better equip design engineers and hardware product developers to answer the following questions:

 - What tools are ubiquitous in all machine shops?

 - What kinds of features do different tools commonly make, and why?

 A face mill is often the first tool used to create a part.
 Face mills typically have multiple indexable inserts attached to a modular “shell” which is then bolted to a tool holder/arbor.
 Sometimes called shell mills, these tools are used primarily for bulk stock material removal such as facing (sometimes called decking).
 Face mills allow machinists to use all of the spindle horsepower at their disposal to remove material as fast as possible.